Microsoft's annual cloud revenue hits $75B, profit beats expectations

 Microsoft said Wednesday that annual revenue for its flagship Azure cloud computing platform has surpassed $75 billion, up 34% from a year earlier.

-The Azure cloud business has been a centerpiece of Microsoft's efforts to shift its focus to artificial intelligence, but until Wednesday the company hadn't disclosed how much money it makes.
+The Azure cloud business is a centerpiece of Microsoft's efforts to shift its focus to artificial intelligence, but until Wednesday the company hadn't disclosed how much money it makes.

+The revelation came in the software giant's end-of-year earnings report, one that also showed a 24% spike in the company's quarterly profit that beat Wall Street expectations and pleased investors wary about Microsoft's ongoing construction of costly new data centers needed to meet cloud computing and AI demand.

+“We continue to scale our own data center capacity faster than any other competitor,” CEO Satya Nadella said on an investor call, boasting that the company now has more than 400 of the sprawling facilities across six continents.

 It posted revenue of $76.4 billion in the April-June period, up 18% from last year.
 Analysts polled by FactSet Research had been looking for revenue of $73.86 billion.

+It still trails behind its lead competitor, Amazon Web Services, which reported $107.6 billion in revenue for its fiscal year that ended in December.

-But building the infrastructure to power cloud and AI technology is expensive, and Microsoft has looked for savings elsewhere.
-It has announced layoffs of about 15,000 workers this year even as its profits have soared.
+Building the infrastructure to power cloud and AI technology is expensive, and Microsoft has looked for savings elsewhere.
+It announced layoffs of about 15,000 workers this year even as its profits have soared.

 Still, the overall workforce numbers haven't changed.
 The company said it employed 228,000 full-time employees as of June 30, the exact same amount it reported a year ago, though slightly more of them are now U.S.-based and fewer of them are in product support roles or consulting services.